Know More About Financial Reporting: Types, Benefits, Objectives, and Limitations

 6. Generally Accepted Accounting Principles (GAAP): Financial reporting follows a set of accounting principles and standards known as GAAP.
 These principles provide guidelines for recognizing, measuring, presenting, and disclosing financial information to ensure consistency, comparability, and transparency.

-7. International Financial Reporting Standards (IFRS): In many countries, including over 100 jurisdictions, financial reporting is based on IFRS, which is a global set of accounting standards issued by the International Accounting Standards Board (IASB).
+7. International Financial Reporting Standards (IFRS): In many countries, including over 100 jurisdictions, financial reporting software is based on IFRS, which is a global set of accounting standards issued by the International Accounting Standards Board (IASB).
 IFRS aims to enhance the comparability and transparency of financial statements across different countries and industries.

 8. Accrual Basis Accounting: Financial reporting is typically based on accrual accounting, which recognizes revenues and expenses when they are earned or incurred, regardless of when the cash is received or paid.
 This provides a more accurate depiction of financial performance and financial position over a specific period.